-Concordia University Texas and the School of Business and Communication are proud partners of RecognizeGood in the Ethics in Business Awards.
+Concordia University Texas and the College of Business and Communication are proud partners of RecognizeGood in the Ethics in Business Awards.
 The Ethics in Business awards recognizes Central Texas business, nonprofits and individuals who use ethical practices and celebrate the idea that "doing good is good business in Central Texas."

 This year's award banquet took place May 18.
 Six hundred people showed up to the banquet, making it the largest turnout to date.